 Q. Who are the customers of Y&Y?

-We do have several customers both within Bhutan and from aboard.
+We do have several customers both within Bhutan and from abroad.
 Soon we want to expand our Brand internationally and I am hoping to open a small chain of our merchandise in Paris.

 Q. How is Y&Y doing during the pandemic?

-There haven’t been many effects due to Pandemic locally but we are facing some challenges to import yarn from India.
+There haven’t been many effects due to the pandemic locally but we are facing some challenges to import yarn from India.